Encoding Matrix Rank for SAT Solvers

 There is nothing particularly novel about my encoding, but there are many ways to approach this so I wanted to share my solution.

 I assume that encoding field operations is no problem.
-Currently I’m working in the finite field F2\mathbb F_2, so encoding to propositional logic is trivial.
+Currently I’m working in the finite field , so encoding to propositional logic is trivial.
 When working in other fields using an SMT-Solver might be more convenient, although other finite fields can be encoded to propositional logic without too much hassle.

 When we want to check the rank of a matrix by hand, we’re probably going to use Gaussian elimination to transform the matrix into row echelon form (with arbitrary non-zero leading entries).
 We then get the rank as the number of non-zero rows.
 The iterative nature of Gaussian elimination where we are swapping rows and adding multiples of rows to other rows doesn’t lead to a nice encoding.
 The naive way to encode this would require a copy of the whole matrix for each step of the algorithm.

 You might have noticed that I ignored the details for non-square matrices until now.
 I will assume that our matrix is wider than tall.
 As column rank and row rank are the same for a matrix, this is not a restriction as we can transpose a tall matrix to a wide.
-For the PA=LUPA = LU decomposition, with AA being a m×nm \times n matrix with mnm \le n the matrix PP will be m×mm \times m, the matrix LL will be m×mm \times m and UU will be m×nm \times n.
+For the decomposition, with being a matrix with the matrix will be , the matrix will be and will be .

 This is already much nicer to encode.
 The property of a matrix being unitriangular, a permutation or in row echelon form have straight forward encodings.
 A matrix product is also easy to encode.
 Nevertheless we can improve a bit and get rid of the permutation matrix and get a uniquely determined decomposition instead.